michaelbromley/michaelbromley.co.uk/content/blog/2017-03-06-productivity-is-happiness.md

 ---
 When we talk about productivity, it is usually in the context of our professional lives.
 Is this fair?
 Does productivity begin and end at the office door?

-I&#8217;d like to address this question indirectly, by backing up and taking a high-level look at the subject.
-No tips or &#8220;weird tricks&#8221; here; rather some brief thoughts on the scope of productivity.
+I'd like to address this question indirectly, by backing up and taking a high-level look at the subject.
+No tips or "weird tricks" here; rather some brief thoughts on the scope of productivity.

 Productivity is happiness.